dfulmer/notes-check/README.md

 Click the Save Project disk icon at the top.

+To begin using the Sheet, you must grant permissions.

+Click Run at the top of the screen.

+Click Review permissions.

+Choose an account.

+Click Allow.

 Go back to the Sheet and type something into B1 and hit Enter.
 The report will populate with the invoice information.